cumbof/chopin2/README.md

 Please credit our work in your manuscript by citing:

-1. > Fabio Cumbo, Eleonora Cappelli, and Emanuel Weitschek, "A brain-inspired hyperdimensional computing approach for classifying massive DNA methylation data of cancer", MDPI Algoritms, 2020
+1. > Fabio Cumbo, Eleonora Cappelli, and Emanuel Weitschek, "A brain-inspired hyperdimensional computing approach for classifying massive DNA methylation data of cancer", MDPI Algorithms, 2020

 2. > Fabio Cumbo and Emanuel Weitschek, "An in-memory cognitive-based hyperdimensional approach to accurately classify DNA-Methylation data of cancer", The 11th International Workshop on Biological Knowledge Discovery from Big Data (BIOKDD'20), Communications in Computer and Information Science, vol 1285.
 Springer, Cham, 2020 [https://doi.org/10.1007/978-3-030-59028-4_1](https://doi.org/10.1007/978-3-030-59028-4_1)